KelynWong/APD-RestaurantOrderingSys/README.md

 ```

 ### 3.`fixed
-Observation 1
-Expected number of to make dishes (rare chance of this happening), made dishes, served dishes **do** tally with actual number of to make dishes, made dishes and served dishes.
+**Observation 1:** Expected number of to make dishes (rare chance of this happening), made dishes, served dishes **do** tally with actual number of to make dishes, made dishes and served dishes.

-Observation 2
-Expected inventory of ingredients of butter, salt, egg, milk and water **does** match with actual inventory of ingredients of butter, salt, egg, milk and water.
+**Observation 2:** Expected inventory of ingredients of butter, salt, egg, milk and water **does** match with actual inventory of ingredients of butter, salt, egg, milk and water.

-Observation 3
-Looking at the outputs when waiter and chef is preparing and serving dishes, multiple different chefs **does not** prepare the same dish order and multiple different waiters **does not** serve the same dish order.
+**Observation 3:** Looking at the outputs when waiter and chef is preparing and serving dishes, multiple different chefs **does not** prepare the same dish order and multiple different waiters **does not** serve the same dish order.
-Observation 4

 program output e.g.
 ```txt